Vatavuk/verano/README.md

 public class Main {

     public static void main(String[] args) throws Exception {
-        final AppContext context = new VrAppContext(args);
+        AppContext context = new VrAppContext(args);
-        final VrRefreshableComponent<Items> component = new ItemsComponent(context);
+        VrRefreshableComponent<Items> component = new ItemsComponent(context);
-        final Items items = component.instance();
+        Items items = component.instance();
-        final Items refreshed = component.refreshed(); // creates new MyItems instance
+        Items refreshed = component.refreshed(); // creates new MyItems instance
                                                        // and closes previous one
     }
 }
 ```

 ### Profile-Specific Properties
 You can externalise configuration property files and make it available only
-when specific profile is set.
+if specific profile is set.
 This functionality is very similar to Spring profiles.
 Base configuration should be stored in app.properties files and rest of the
 property files should follow app-${profile}.properties convention.
 Verano will read property file that matches current active profile and use